AdobeDocs/audience-manager.de-DE/help/using/faq/faq-profile-merge.md

 **Wie viele[!UICONTROL Profile Merge Rules]kann ich erstellen?**

-Derzeit können Sie maximal 3 [!UICONTROL Profile Merge Rules]erstellen.
+Currently, you can create a maximum of 3 [!UICONTROL Profile Merge Rules].

 <br>

 **Wie viele Geräteprofile[!DNL Audience Manager]werden zusammengeführt und gelesen, wenn Sie ein Gerätediagramm in einem[!UICONTROL Profile Merge Rule]Diagramm verwenden?**

-Wenn Sie ein Gerät für ein Segment verwenden, werden mithilfe von [!UICONTROL Profile Merge Rule]Audience Manager zusammengeführt und das aktuelle Geräteprofil sowie maximal 3 zusätzliche Geräteprofile, die von Ihrer ausgewählten Gerätediagramm-Option verknüpft sind, gelesen.
+When qualifying a device for a segment using a [!UICONTROL Profile Merge Rule], Audience Manager merges and reads the current device profile and a maximum of 3 additional device profiles linked by your selected device graph option.

 <br>

 **Welche Geräte qualifizieren sich bei Verwendung eines Gerätediagramms in[!UICONTROL Profile Merge Rule]einer?**

-Die Geräte [!DNL Audience Manager] , die zusammengeführt und gelesen werden, sind dieselben Geräte, die für ein Segment qualifiziert sind.
+The devices [!DNL Audience Manager] merges and reads are the same devices that are qualified for a segment.

 >[!NOTE]
 >